projectdanube/XDINinja-plugin/README.md

 A browser plugin that is like "Twitter for data"

-Example data addresses to follow:
+Example cloud addresses to follow:

 * =markus#home
 * =markus#work